 In the past I've worked as a musician, producer, recording engineer and sound artist.
-Things I can think of off the top of my head that might be notable include playing live at the Batcave in the height of the goth scene and signing a record deal about thirty five years later ;/) Forming Diskord Datkord with my brother Adamski and Johnny Slut from Specimen and releasing a cover of X-Ray Spex Identity on SOHO records.
-Recording and producing Britain's first Acid House Band in 1988 with Darrell Lockhart.
-Touring as a Pro Tools engineer with Duran Duran and recording several albums with them in Warren Cuccurullo's studio.
+Things I can think of off the top of my head that might be notable include fronting Tabathas Nightmare and playing live at the Batcave at the height of the goth scene.
+Sampling things in Diskord Datkord and releasing a cover of X-Ray Spex Identity on SOHO records and restructured for 2021.
+Recording and producing Britain's first Acid House Band in 1988.
+Touring as a Pro Tools engineer for Duran Duran and recording several albums in studios across the World.
 Working with Warren and Nick to create TV-Mania.
 Working with Nick Rhodes to produce The Dandy Warhols (Welcome to the Monkey House).
-Releasing my own music and collaborating with others, most recently with The Rainbow Collective in Glastonbury.
+Releasing my own music and collaborating with others, most recently with contributors to the Sonic State Podcast.

 Assistance in the art of rebellious noise